TsuyoshiUshio/volley/Readme.md

 The key feature of Volley are:

 * **Privsioning/Deprovisioning:** Provision/Deplovision Master/Slave cluster of JMeter.
+Currently, we support Virtual Machine for Azure.
+However, you can contribute to add other providers.
 * **Send a scenario:** Send JMX file and data files to the Master.
 * **Run:** Run Stress/Load testing.
 * **Fetch a report:** Fetch a report from the Master.